Back to articles

 • LangChain/CrewAI agents typically chain a scanner tool directly to an LLM planner with no validation step between them.

 But even hybrid attackers face a structural problem.
 Every framework in this list assumes the data it scans is real.
 The LLM has no mechanism to verify whether a service response is authentic or fabricated.
 If the environment itself is hostile to reconnaissance, the pipeline has no fallback.
-None of these frameworks were built for a network that fights back.

 How Active Deception Breaks the Agent Architecture